Bokashi Compost Buckets: An Easy DIY Method

 Bokashi Tea: What To Do With Bokashi Liquid

 Bokashi tea is the liquid that gathers in that outer bucket over time.
-This liquid comes out of the food waste as it slowly ferments in the bucket, drains through your fabric and down into the bottom bucket.
-It’s innoculated with some of the EM from the bran, and may have a light vinegary odor to it.
+This liquid comes out of the food waste as it slowly ferments in the bucket, drains through your fabric, and down into the bottom bucket.
+It’s inoculated with some of the EM from the bran and may have a light vinegary odor to it.

 It’s also really useful stuff.
-While I don’t personally use it as a liquid fertilizer, many people report good results when mixing the bokashi tea 50/50 with water and using it as a soil drench in their garden.
+While I don’t personally use it as liquid fertilizer, some people do use it that way.
 If you plan on doing this, you’re going to want to do this every day or two, because you’ll want to use it when it’s fresh.
 Otherwise, it will start to develop a whitish mold on the top.

 What I opt to use it for is as a microbial drain cleaner.
 Pouring the liquid down my kitchen sink has helped to keep my pipes free of food particulates, because the microbes grab onto any food waste in the pipes and start to break it down, freeing it from whatever it’s stuck on.
 To do this, you will need to directly pour your bokashi tea down the drain and let it sit in there for at least an hour or two, then rinse.
 Repeating this regularly will help the EM to break down any residual food that’s stuck in the pipes and will help you keep them clear.